Image Source: freedigitalphotos.net & zirconicusso

 Diet and Cancer

 I want you to have the best information you can on diet and cancer.
 I’ve been compiling lists of these wonderful foods for a very long time.
-Every time I came across a new and interesting bit of research I wrote it down and I am pleased to be able to share this information with you.
-I am continually adding new information as it comes to light, so keep checking back.
+Every time I encounter a new and interesting bit of research I write it down and I am pleased to be able to share this information with you.
+It is a continually evolving and growing list.
+I hope it helps you THRIVE. – Marnie Clark, Breast Cancer Coach

-We are very fortunate to live in an age where so much scientific research has been done, so much information is available on the Internet, all of which explains exactly why “an apple a day keeps the doctor away”!
+We are very fortunate to live in an age where so much scientific research has been done, so much information is available on the Internet, all of which explains exactly why an apple a day actually does keep the doctor away!
 There are multitudes of reasons why we should be eating lots of fresh fruits and vegetables every day, not the least of which is because so many of them are cancer fighting foods.

 Whenever possible, cancer patients should be eating organic produce because if your immune system is already under attack, it does not need any more toxins to drag it down.
 There seems to be a lot of misinformation out there, we keep hearing about various people doing “taste tests” on organic produce vs. regular produce.
 They are TOTALLY missing the point.
 People aren’t eating organic produce because it tastes better, but because it’s free of all the pesticides and herbicides that regular produce gets sprayed on it at various stages!

-If you live in an area where organic produce just isn’t available, it is probably more important to get the freshest produce that you can and just make sure you wash everything extremely well – fill the kitchen sink with clean water and a small amount of vinegar or lemon juice and soak any non-organic produce for 15-20 minutes, rinse well.
+If you live in an area where organic produce just isn’t available, get the freshest produce that you can and just make sure you wash everything extremely well – fill the kitchen sink with clean water and a small amount of vinegar or lemon juice and soak any non-organic produce for 15-20 minutes, rinse well.
 It may seem like just another task, but it is well worth it, especially considering how much some fruits and vegetables are sprayed with pesticides.

 THINGS TO AVOID